-While some believe that dumping out the first brew is something that should be done with all loose leaf teas, this is not quite the case.
+Some believe that dumping out the first brew is something that we should do with all loose leaf teas.
+However, this is not quite the case.
 Rinsing the tea leaves isn’t a necessary part of gong fu cha.
 Only some tea leaves should undergo a rinse, while others left untouched.
 It is a matter of purely getting the best possible taste out of each tea.

 When washing a tea, don’t infuse it for any more than a few seconds.
 It is better to keep the infusion time short to preserve most of the flavor.
-On the other hand, post-fermented or aged teas can easily be rinsed up to two times, only improving the quality of the brew to come.
+On the other hand, you can rinse post-fermented or aged teas up to two times.
+This only improves the quality of the brew to come.

 Which Tea Varieties Should I Rinse?

-On the opposite end of the spectrum, we have teas that are rolled or even torn/broken.
+On the opposite end of the spectrum, we have rolled or even torn/broken teas.
 Generally, when the surface of the tea leaf has been punctured more, it is easier for the tea leaves to infuse in the water quickly.

 Comparing a rinsed pu-erh side to side with a non-rinsed one, it is easier to see the benefit of the rinse.
 Both the tea’s aroma and flavor will open up.

 When brewing teas you don’t plan on rinsing, it is essential to preheat the brewing vessel beforehand.
-This step can otherwise be skipped as the rinse acts as preheating itself.
+We can otherwise skip this step, as the rinse acts as preheating itself.